 Here you can create the backend of an e-commerce website.
-Set-up payments, the library of products that need to be sold, inventory and more.
-All you need is the basic interface of a shop on the front end.
+Set-up payments, the library of products that need to be sold, inventory, etc. All you need is the basic interface of a shop on the front end.
 You can complete this in a week itself.
 If you are interested in this and want to take this a step further, you can go all the way into user authentication.
-Make a really complex inventory system or a shopping cart system.
-By creating a secure website, processing payments, etc you are basically communicating a lot about your skill sets.
+Make a complex inventory system or a shopping cart system.
+By creating a secure website, processing payments, etc. you are communicating a lot about your skill sets.

 This is a place where you can showcase all your projects.
 This can be a central place where you house your entire portfolio.
-While building this, you can choose to showcase your creative side as well as keep things professional in case you want to share it with a potential client.
+While building this, you can choose to showcase your creative side and keep things professional if you want to share it with a potential client.
 Make sure you spend a lot of time on the front end of your portfolio and make it look appealing.

 This is standard.
-You can customise and add more functionalities as you please.
-Add items, dates and more.
+You can customize and add more functionalities as you please.
+Add items, dates, and more.
 An extremely simple and widely used project.

 Create a profile for a person or a business.
 You need to learn how to add a photo, add/edit the contact details.
 This is a little complex and has more features

 A lot of people want to explore the visual part of a UI.
-Here you can create grids, buttons, input boxes etc. This can be an individual library.
-You can add an option for customization where one can change the colour, font and size.
-A helpful example is to look at an existing library and then to simulate one basis that.
+Here you can create grids, buttons, input boxes, etc. This can be an individual library.
+You can add an option for customization where one can change the color, font, and size.
+A helpful example is to look at an existing library and then simulate one based on that.

 This can be done using MS-Paint.
-HTML, CSS and JS can be used to build this app.
+HTML, CSS, and JS can be used to build this app.
 A mouse can be used to draw.
-Key features in this include colour change, size of drawing tool, reset canvas and erase.
+Key features in this include color change, size of drawing tool, reset canvas, and erase.
 Furthermore, you can let users share their work on social media platforms as well.

-This is a virtual timer that counts a certain date to tell you the beginning or the end of a particular event.
+This is a virtual timer that counts a certain date to tell you the beginning, or the end, of a particular event.
 Essentially, it's the web page that updates the time every second.
-The goal here is to display day, hours, minutes and seconds.
+The goal here is to display days, hours, minutes, and seconds.
 JS can be used for this function.
 A basic countdown timer can have a pause, start, stop button.
 An alert notification is helpful too once the event time has been achieved.

 This is the number of words in an article.
 This is a helpful tool for copywriters when they have to keep watch at the word limit for a particular article.
-It requires you to build an app that parse texts and highlights the number of words.
+It requires you to build an app that parses texts and highlights the number of words.
 Once the user enters all his material, the number of words should reflect.
-Additionally, you can add number of characters, paragraphs, sentences and keywords to this.
+Additionally, you can add the number of characters, paragraphs, sentences, and keywords to this.

-A note app which allows multiple entries.
-Once the user starts the app, it opens a new log entry with date, time etc. A feature that auto saves is very vital as well.
-Along with that an option to sync it with your mail-ID is another feature that comes in handy in case of lose of phone.
+A note app that allows multiple entries.
+Once the user starts the app, it opens a new log entry with date, time, etc. A feature that autosaves is very vital as well.
+Along with that, an option to sync it with your mail-ID is another feature that comes in handy in case of loss of the phone.

 You must have seen this while browsing through a website.
 A widget or pop-up that shows up before you are about to leave the website.
-This pop up usually broadcasts an offer or something of value to keep you hooked onto the site.
-The best part is that the content is customisable based on how long the user has spent time on the website.
+This pop-up usually broadcasts an offer or something of value to keep you hooked onto the site.
+The best part is that the content is customizable based on how long the user has spent time on the website.